Anti-Masonic Party: Legacy

-Anti-Masonry was deeply committed to conspiracy theories, primarily the claim that Masonic elites were trying to secretly control the government.
-As people became more mobile economically during the Industrial Revolution and began to move west, and new states were added to the Union, the growth of the Anti-Masonic movement was caused by the political and social unrest resulting from the weakening of longstanding family and community ties.
-With Freemasonry one of the few institutions that remained stable during this time of change, it became a natural target for protesters.
-As a result, the Morgan Affair became the highly visible catalyst that turned a popular movement into a political party.
+Because the Anti-Masonic Party was absorbed into the Whig Party, its attempts to expand its political platform have been often overshadowed by its foundational commitment to the claim that Masonic elites were attempting to secretly control the government.

+During the Industrial Revolution, increased economic mobility, westward migration, and the addition of new states to the Union were thought of by many as weakening longstanding family and community ties—perceptions that contributed to the growth of the Anti-Masonic movement.
+Because Freemasonry was one of the institutions that remained stable during this time of change, it became a target for protesters.
+As a result, the Morgan Affair became the highly visible catalyst that turned a popular sentiment into a political party.

-Under the banner of Anti-Masons, able leaders united Anti-Jacksonians and others who were discontented with existing political conditions.
-The fact that William Wirt, their choice for the presidency in 1832, not only was a former Mason, but also defended Freemasonry in a speech before the convention that nominated him indicates that opposition to Masonry was not the Anti-Masonic movement's sole issue.
+Under the banner of Anti-Masonry, a collective of Anti-Jacksonians and others discontented with existing political conditions formed the earliest United States third party.
+The fact that William Wirt, their choice for the presidency in 1832, was a Mason and announced so before the convention that nominated him, suggests that opposition to Masonry was not the movement's sole issue.

-The Anti-Masonic movement gave rise to or expanded the use of many innovations which became accepted practice among other parties, including nominating conventions and party newspapers.
-In addition, the Anti-Masons aided in the rise of the Whig Party as the major alternative to the Democrats, with Anti-Masonic positions on issues including internal improvements and tariffs being adopted by the Whigs.
+Anti-Masonic attempts at platform expansion aided in the rise of the Whig Party as the major alternative to the Democrats, with Anti-Masonic positions on issues including internal improvements and tariffs being adopted by the Whigs.
+In addition, the Anti-Masonic movement introduced or expanded several innovations that became accepted practice among other parties, including nominating conventions and party newspapers.